prof-rossetti/nyu-info-2335-201905/CONTRIBUTING.md

 cd nyu-info-2335-201905
 ```

-By cloning, you should see a remote address called "origin" has already been established between your local repository and your forked remote repo.
+By cloning, you should see a remote address called "origin" has already been established between your local repository and your forked remote repository:

 ```sh
 git remote -v